HussainAther/philosophy/causality/contextualemergence.md

 We can represent proper cells with basins of attraction and chaotic attractors with coarse-grained generating partitions.
-These partitions of the system lead to Markov chains with a rigorous theoretical constraint for the propert definition of stable mental states.
+These partitions of the system lead to Markov chains with a rigorous theoretical constraint for the proper definition of stable mental states.
 The mathematical techniques come from ergodic theory and symbolic dynamics.

 The emergence of metnal states from electroencephalogram (EEG) dynamics shows